bibartaks/vue-dev-roadmap-2024/README.md

 ## Resources to learn Vue.js

-> Some free resources that might help you achieve your goal of becoming a Vue.js Developer
+> Some free and paid resources that might help you achieve your goal of becoming a Vue.js Developer

 [Vue.js Official Documentation](https://v3.vuejs.org/guide/introduction.html): The official documentation is a comprehensive guide to understanding and using Vue.js.